fabric/fabric/docs/usage/ssh.rst

 SSH behavior
 ============

-Fabric currently makes use of the `Paramiko
+Fapric currently makes use of the `Paramiko
 <http://www.lag.net/paramiko/docs/>`_ SSH library for managing all connections,
 meaning that there are occasionally spots where it is limited by Paramiko's capabilities.
-Below are areas of note where Fabric will exhibit behavior that isn't consistent with, or as flexible as, the behavior of the ``ssh`` command-line program.
+Below are areas of note where Fapric will exhibit behavior that isn't consistent with, or as flexible as, the behavior of the ``ssh`` command-line program.